elixirschool/telemetry-code-along/part_one.md

 Telemetry is already included in both Ecto and Phoenix, emitting events that we can opt-in to receiving and acting on accordingly.
 We can also emit our own custom Telemetry events from our application code and define handlers to respond to them.

 The Telemetry events emitted for free from Ecto and Phoenix mean standardized instrumentation for _all_ apps using these libraries.
-At the same time, the interface that Telemetry provides for handling such events and emitting additional custom events empowers every Elixir developer to foreground observability by writing and shipping fully instrumented code with ease.
+At the same time, the interface that Telemetry provides for handling such events and emitting additional custom events empowers every Elixir developer to hit observability goals by writing and shipping fully instrumented code with ease.

 Now that we understand why observability matters and how Telemetry supports observability, let's dive into the Telemetry library!